Nørregade 4, Copenhagen

 Nørregade 4 is an early 19th-century property situated in Nørregade, between Frue Plads and Gammeltorv, in the Old Town of Copenhagen, Denmark.
 The building was listed in the Danish registry of protected buildings and places in 1945.

 History

+17th century

+The site was formerly part of two smaller properties, listed in Copenhagen's first cadastre of 1689 as No. 241 and No. 242 in Klædebo Quarter.
+One was owned by Antoni Rentz (No. 241) and the other was owned by wine seller (vintapper) Ebbe Levesen (No. 242).